 2 lemons, juiced

-2 large garlic cloves, minced or finely chopped
+2 large garlic cloves, minced or 1 teaspoon garlic powder

 Fresh herbs of choice – I used a small handful of fresh mint!